Make the Cutest Father's Day Coupon Book with Our Free Printables

 Step 2: Assemble Book Covers

-When all your coupons are ready, use heavy cardstock (such as Value Pack Cardstock, $5.99, Michaels) to make sturdy front and back covers for your book.
+When all your coupons are ready, use another piece of cardstock to make sturdy front and back covers for your book.
 Cut two pieces of cardstock to measure slightly larger than the coupons, and let the kids decorate each piece with drawings or words about dad.
 Use the two cardstock pieces as front and back covers of the coupon book, sandwiching the coupons in between.

 Step 3: Secure the Coupon Book

 Once the covers are decorated, it's time to assemble the coupon book.
-Line up the left edges of the cardstock covers with the coupons and use staples or string to secure the book.
-If you use string to attach the pages, you'll need a hole punch, such as One-Hole Punch, $1.99, Target, to punch through all the pages once they're lined up.
+Line up the left edges of the cardstock covers with the coupons and use staples or ribbon to secure the book.
+If you use string or thin ribbon ($2, Walmart) to attach the pages, you'll need a hole punch ($3, Walmart) to punch through all the pages once they're lined up.
 Once all the pages are attached, this DIY gift is ready.
 Dad will love tearing out each coupon as he uses them!